-The company uses agro waste materials, primarily Wheat straw and sarkanda grass, as the basic raw materials to manufacture paper.
-The availability of these raw materials is seasonal and is mainly dependent on good monsoon.
-The agro residue material is available in abundance on ground and thus its adequate availability may not be a constraint despite increased capacities of the other paper mills in and around the region.
-The continuous increase in prices of raw material, imported pulp and other inputs continues to be a matter of concern for the industry.
+The company uses agro waste materials, primarily Wheat straw and Sarkanda grass, as well as wood materials like chips, veneer and bamboo as the basic raw materials to manufacture paper.
+The availability of these raw materials is seasonal.
+The raw material of all kinds is available in abundance on ground and thus its adequate availability may not be a constraint despite increased capacities of the other paper mills in and around the region.
+The continuous increase in prices of raw material, and other inputs continues to be a matter of concern for the industry.
 However, locational advantage of your company's paper mill provides an added access to the major raw material sources and insulates it to quite some extent on this front.
 We have suppliers connected to your company for the last more than three decades for supply of Agro raw materials, by way of long term arrangements.